City, pop. 40,000, is in west LA, 3 miles

 a Few Locations Produce Most of the Revenue

-The map shows the location of the seven cameras that
+The map shows the location of many of the cameras that

 City Docs Set # 6